Significant-Gravitas/AutoGPT/CLI-USAGE.md

 **Output**:

 ```
-🎉 New agent 'my_agent' created and switched to the new directory in agents folder.
+🎉 New agent 'my_agent' created and switched to the new directory in autogpts folder.
 ```

 Creates a new agent named 'my_agent'.